What is IVF?

 You may also have the option of another fertility treatment.

-You and your partner should take the time you need to think about how you want to move forward.
+You should take the time you need to think about how you want to move forward.

 Remember there is support available if you need it.
 Many people find it helpful to talk to other people who have been through similar experiences.
 Your fertility specialist may be able to give you details about local support groups or you can also visit online forums to find other people who can relate to what you are going through.